Cvaniak/Consistent/README.md

 ## Newest update

+Today only some small tests without new results.

+## 09.03.2024

 Day spend on reading Tree Sitter documentation.
 New idea is to build flow around git hook.
 So the flow would go: